Anderssorby/hextech/README.md

 # HexTech

-A turn based dynamic strategy game written in Haskell!
+A turn based dynamic strategy game written in [Lean](https://lean-lang.org) and SDL2 (previously Haskell)!

 ## To run it

-* Install stack and sdl2 on your system
+* Install nix on your system
-* Run `stack build && stack exec hextech-graphics`
+* Run `nix develop --command lake exe hextech`
 * And you should be running!